opynfinance/GammaProtocol/docs/contracts-documentation/Whitelist.md

 ### Function `blacklistCallee(address _callee) external`

-allow owner to blacklist a destination address for call action
+allows the owner to blacklist a destination address for the call action

-can only be called from the owner's address
+can only be called from the owner address

 #### Parameters: